Some coordinate transformations relevant to refractive indices: Speed of light

-where $Y_0$ is the scalar quantity of the electromagnetic filter-potential.
+where $Y_0$ is the scalar quantity of the partial electromagnetic potential.

-The above means that the speed of light, $V_0$ , is still variable, even if there is no composite velocity, $H_0$ , of relative motion, between the two coordinate systems, $\mu$ and $\nu$.
-The speed of light, $V_0$ , is relevant to the scalar quantity of the electromagnetic filter-potential.
-Next, when the composite velocity, $H_0$ , of relative motion, is not equal to zero, the speed of light, $V_0$ , will deal with the scalar quantities of the electromagnetic and gravitational filter-potential.
-In a general way, in case there are several relative motions in different directions, the speed of light, $V_0$ , may associate with the filter-potential of electromagnetic and gravitational fields, including their scalar quantities and vector quantities.
+The above means that the speed of light, $V_0$ , is still variable, even if there is no composite velocity, $G_{0(r)}$ , of relative motion, between the two coordinate systems, $\mu$ and $\nu$.
+The speed of light, $V_0$ , is relevant to the scalar quantity of the partial electromagnetic potential.
+Next, when the composite velocity, $G_{0(r)}$ , of relative motion, is not equal to zero, the speed of light, $V_0$ , will deal with the scalar quantities of the partial electromagnetic and gravitational potential.
+In a general way, in case there are several relative motions in different directions, the speed of light, $V_0$, may associate with the partial potential of electromagnetic and gravitational fields, including their scalar quantities and vector quantities.